 Illegal Dumping Resources

-Welcome to the illegal dumping toolbox, a joint effort by the Illegal Dumping Technical Advisory Committee (IDTAC) and CalRecycle.
-Find information, history, and resources focused on efforts to resolve the various forms of illegal dumping.
+The illegal dumping toolbox is a joint effort by the Illegal Dumping Technical Advisory Committee (IDTAC) and CalRecycle.

-Illegal dumping issues are primarily the responsibility of local government (see Additional Resources for Residents for your suggested local contact).
-Government Involvement with Illegal Dumping section.
+Illegal dumping issues are primarily the responsibility of the local government (see Additional Resources for Residents for your suggested local contact).

-CalRecycle mainly assists with illegal disposal sites (by way of Local Enforcement Agencies) and has some funding and resources for litter and illegal dumping cleanup projects.
+CalRecycle mainly assists with illegal disposal sites (Local Enforcement Agencies) and has some funding and resources for litter and illegal dumping cleanup projects.
 PDF guides:

 Illegal Dumping Toolbox